This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 - The color randomizer is buggy in the prototype.
 In certain circumstances it has a tendency to give priority to a few colors (e.g. Blue or Green), repeating them over and over.
 This makes a few rounds like H-4 very hard if not outright impossible to beat.

-- It's possible to move the pointer towards the center twice as fast by holding Up and the correct direction at the same time.
+- It's possible to move the pointer towards the center twice as fast by holding Up and the horizontal direction towards the middle at the same time.

 - The up arrow block's morph animation sometimes fails to play and the block abruptly changes.